 How do you talk to kids about money?
-I help guide you with when you should talk to your kids about money, how to discuss things like wealth and your job, and give you some fun money conversation starters for kids.
+I help guide you with when you should talk to your kids about money, plus how to discuss things like wealth and your job.

 Money: the last frontier (cue the Star Trek opening music).